Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

 - now run this commands below

-  You can go to the kubernetes official ducumentation to get the updated commands incase this commands below are outdated https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/
+  You can go to the kubernetes official ducumentation to get the updated commands in case this commands below are outdated https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/

   1 choco install kubernetes-cli